tale-toul/ocp-aws/README.md

  }
 ```

-domain_name = var.region_name == "us-east-1" ? "ec2.internal" : "${var.region_name}.compute.internal"

-Six subnets are created to leverage the High Availavility provided by the Availability Zones in the region, 3 public subnets and 3 private ones.
+Six subnets are created to leverage the High Availavility provided by the Availability Zones, 3 public and 3 private subnets.

-An internet gateway is created to provide access to and from the Internet.
+An internet gateway is created and assigned to the VPC to provide access to and from the Internet.
 For the EC2 instances in the public subnets to be able to use it, a route table is created with a default route pointing to the internet gateway, then an association is made between each public subnet and the route table.

 3 NAT gateways are created and placed, one on each of the public subnets, they are used to provide access to the Inernet to the EC2 instances in the private subnets, this way those EC2 instances will be able to access the ouside world for example to download images, but the outside world will not be able to access the EC2 instances.
 An Elastic IP is created and assigned to each one of the NAT gateways.
 For the EC2 instances in the private networks to be able to use the NAT gateways, 3 route tables are created with a default route pointing to one of the NAT gateways, then an association is made between one private subnet and the corresponding route table; in the end there will be a route table associated to each private subnet pointing to one of the NAT gateways.

+An endpoint to access the S3 API is created, this will increase security and performance since the S3 related traffic will not leave the AWS network

 ### EC2 instances